 - Pakistan has consistently been one of the states worst impacted by explosive violence

-- 92% of the civilian deaths and injuries occured when explosive violence was used in a populated area
+- 92% of the civilian deaths and injuries occurred when explosive violence was used in a populated area

 - 2013 was the worst year in this period for civilian casualties in Pakistan, with AOAV recording 4,274 deaths and injuries from explosive violence in Pakistan